 With contributions from linguists and anthropologists with expertise in Southeast Asian languages, we argue in this book that studying the systems and practices for referring to the self and the addressee in these languages provides a chance to deepen our understanding of the way language works as a mediating factor in social relationships.

 The Keating story is but one example that illustrates the importance of paying attention to these systems and practices in our engagement with the region.

 Dr Novi Djenar continues her discussion on choice of terms and social implications in Southeast Asian languages on the SCLR Podcast with Professor Nick Enfield, SCLR Director.

-Associate Professor Novi Djenar is Chair of the Department of Indonesian Studies at the University of Sydney, and a member of the SCLR Languages of Asia node.
+Associate Professor Novi Djenar is Chair of the Department of Indonesian Studies at the University of Sydney.